suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 An implementor MAY choose to place a dependency's envelope in the envelope of its dependent.
 The dependent envelope key for the dependency envelope MUST NOT be a value between 0 and 24 and it MUST NOT be used by any other envelope element in the dependent manifest.

-The URI for a dependency enclosed in this way MAY be expressed as a relative URI, containing the stringified dependent envelope key.
-Or, it MAY be a {{RFC2557}} thismessage:/ URI, followed by the stringified dependent envelope key.
+The URI for a dependency enclosed in this way MUST be expressed as a fragment-only reference, as defined in {{RFC3986}}, Section 4.4.
+The fragment identifier is the stringified envelope key of the dependency.
+For example, an envelope that contains a dependency at key 42 would use a URI "#42", key -73 would use a URI "#-73".

 ## Encrypted Manifest Template {#template-encrypted-manifest}